MuriloPuche/MuriloPuche/README.md

 Hello Dev Community,

-my name is Murilo Puche, I'm transitioning my career from marketing with 7 years of experience in giant companies to developement.
+my name is Murilo Puche, I'm transitioned my career from marketing with 7 years of experience in giant companies to developement.

 But why?